|

 - Allowed once in a lifetime,

-- In addition to regular THA and Permanent Homeless Assistance (PHA) benefits, and
+- In addition to any other HA benefit the AU may be eligible to receive, including regular THA and Permanent Homeless Assistance (PHA) benefits, and

 - Not counted against the once-a-year HA exception, including those exceptions based on DA.